xayhewalo/julianbc/README.md

 - [ ] Move event graphics to `EventView` class
   - [ ] test setting event height when two events ago is really long
   - [ ] test expand event_height and all other events shift y positions
+- [ ] keep timeline behind collapse bar when collapsed and resizing
 #### Mark
 - [X] don't do shift calculations in `Mark`
 - [ ] Test middle interval alignment